 In Ohio, you may need to register for additional state and local taxes or obtain specific licenses and permits.
 Common registrations include sales tax, payroll tax, and unemployment insurance tax.
 As an LLC, your business income will be subject to pass-through taxation, meaning profits and losses will be reported on your tax return.
 However, you may still be responsible for other state taxes, such as sales tax, payroll tax, or franchise tax which you can pay in Ohio Department of Taxation.

 In terms of franchise tax for your LLC in Ohio, there is No franchise tax.
 Consult your Ohio Department of Taxation and local government offices to determine which registrations and licenses apply to your LLC.

 Step 8: Maintain Ongoing Compliance

 Once your LLC is registered and operational, it’s essential to maintain ongoing compliance with state regulations.
-This typically includes filing Biennial Reports, paying required fees which cost 2 years, and keeping accurate records of your LLC’s activities.
+This typically includes filing Biennial Reports in Ohio, paying required fees every 2 years, and keeping accurate records of your LLC’s activities.
 Stay informed about Ohio specific requirements to ensure your LLC remains in good standing.